UI/UX Design

 Consistency is a crucial aspect of branding, as it helps to create a recognizable and memorable image.

-For Primaro, we approached this by reorganizing its style guide.
+By reorganizing its style guide.
 This guide outlined the use of color, typography, and other branding elements, providing a clear and consistent visual representation of the Primaro brand.
+So, if any extension occurs in the future, Primaro could use the style guide easily.

 Our goal was to ensure that every piece of element produced for Primaro would be immediately recognizable and authentic to the brand.